yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-004_Access_Checkout_Page.md

 ---

 ## ✅ Expected Result

-- User is redirected to the checkout page
+User is redirected to the checkout page
-- "Select an address" page is displayed